Team

 from 2001-2003.
 He graduated with a BA from Brown University in 2003, concentrating

-an MSc in International Relations at the London School of Economics.
+in both International Relations and Art-Semiotics.
+He received his MSc in International Relations at the London School of Economics in 2005.
 His research

 and artistic work focuses on the politics of representation, and combines security